Shopify/hydrogen-v1/docs/framework/analytics.md

 - **Largest Contentful Paint (LCP)**: The time it takes to render and interact with the largest content element on the page
 - **Duration**: The total amount of time it takes for a page to finish streaming

-You can opt in to receive performance metrics for page loads in your Hydrogen storefront by including `<PerformanceMetrics />` and `PerformanceMetricsDebug` in `App.server.js`.
+You can opt in to receive performance metrics for page loads in your Hydrogen storefront by including `<PerformanceMetrics />` in `App.server.js`.

-If you want to see performance debug metrics displayed in your browser console log, then include `<PerformanceMetricsDebug />` in your client component:
+If you want to see performance debug metrics displayed in your browser console log, then include `<PerformanceMetricsDebug />` in `App.server.js`:

 {% codeblock file, filename: 'App.server.jsx' %}